(Last updated on: 23/10/2020)

 And like I said before, surely the locals know more about their own country than any foreigner?

 Thomas Cook is a good example here.
-For many years they used predominantly British Holiday Reps in their holiday resorts overseas.
+For many years they used predominantly British Holiday Reps in their mass tourism holiday resorts overseas.
 They would fly them in to the destination and provide the staff with accommodation and a salary, paid into a UK bank account.
 The person would pay UK taxes.
 The British Holiday Reps would need to learn about the destination they were placed in on their arrival, taking a crash course or learning on the job.

 Lets say I am on a holiday in Jamaica.
 I ask my Rep where is the best place to eat authentic Jamaican food, or to tell me a bit about local politics.
 Maybe I want to know directions to a place or I’d like a a background history on one of the monuments that I saw near the hotel.
 Who is more likely to know the answers to such questions?
 A Brit or a local?